 Brea, Calif.
-(June 10, 2013) – More than two hundred people and their pooches came out to Washington Park in Denver, Colo., on June 9 to support and raise funds for pet cancer research at the third annual Denver VPI K9K Cancer Awareness Walk.
+(June 9, 2014) – More than two hundred people and their pooches came out to Washington Park in Denver, Colo. on June 8 to support and raise funds for pet cancer research at the fourth annual Denver VPI K9K Cancer Awareness Walk.
 Veterinary Pet Insurance Co.
-(VPI), the nation’s oldest and largest provider of pet health insurance, hosted the 3K (1.8 miles) walk, which raised more than $12,000 to benefit the Animal Cancer Foundation (ACF), a non-profit organization dedicated to finding a cure for cancer by funding research in comparative oncology, the study of naturally occurring cancers in pets and people.
-Since 2007, VPI has raised more than $170,000 to benefit the ACF.
+(VPI), the nation’s first and largest provider of pet health insurance, hosted the 3K (1.8 miles) walk, which raised nearly $17,000 to benefit the Animal Cancer Foundation (ACF), a non-profit organization dedicated to finding a cure for cancer by funding research in comparative oncology, the study of naturally occurring cancers in pets and people.
+Since 2007, VPI has raised nearly $200,000 to benefit the ACF.

 Among the participants at the Denver VPI K9K Pet Cancer Awareness Walk was television personality, Kevin Fitzgerald, DVM, PhD, and his Chihuahua, Yoda.
-Dr. Fitzgerald, ABVP Staff Veterinarian at VCA Alameda East Veterinary Hospital in Denver, served as Grand Marshall of the walk and is helping to create awareness and stress the importance of early cancer detection.
+Dr. Fitzgerald, ABVP Staff Veterinarian at VCA Alameda East Veterinary Hospital in Denver, served as Grand Marshal of the walk for the second straight year, and is helping to create awareness and stress the importance of early cancer detection.
 Dr. Fitzgerald is also on the Board of Directors of the Denver Zoo and the past president of the Denver Area Veterinary Medical Society.

 VPI Pet Insurance plans cover dogs, cats, birds and exotic pets for multiple medical problems and conditions relating to accidents, illnesses and injuries.
 CareGuard® coverage for routine care is available for an additional premium.
 Medical plans are available in all 50 states and the District of Columbia.
 Additionally, one in three Fortune 500 companies offers VPI Pet Insurance as an employee benefit.
 Policies are offered and administered by Veterinary Pet Insurance Company in California and DVM Insurance Agency in all other states.
 Underwritten by Veterinary Pet Insurance Company (CA), Brea, CA, an A.M.
 Best A rated company (2012); National Casualty Company (all other states), Madison, WI, an A.M.
 Best A+ rated company (2012).
 Pet owners can find VPI Pet Insurance on Facebook or follow @VPI on Twitter.
 For more information about VPI Pet Insurance, call 800-USA-PETS (800-872-7387) or visit petinsurance.com.